logo

 • Security: HashiCorp Vault provides a large number of security configurations for the most advanced a security-focused organizations.

-• Automations: HashiCorp Vault provides a very wide range of automations for integrating secret management workflows across infrastructure, managing certificates, rotating secret values, and more.
+• Automations: HashiCorp Vault provides a very wide range of automations for integrating secrets management workflows across infrastructure, managing certificates, rotating secret values, and more.

 • Availability: High uptime and reliability are critical for secrets management.
 HashiCorp Vault is able to provide high availability (HA) setup for both self-hosted and cloud-managed environments.